-Host Stopped The logical domain is stopped Solaris booting In the status in which the Oracle Solaris of the logical domain is starting Solaris running In the status in which the Oracle Solaris of the logical domain is running Solaris halting In the status in which the Oracle Solaris of the logical domain is executing the shutdown processing Solaris powering down In the status in which the Oracle Solaris of the logical domain is executing the power-off processing Solaris rebooting In the status in which the Oracle Solaris of the logical domain is being reset Solaris panicking In the status in which a panic is occurring in the Oracle Solaris of the logical domain Solaris debugging In the status in which the kmdb prompt of the logical domain is stopped In the status in which Kernel Debug is running OpenBoot initializing In the status in which the OpenBoot PROM of the logical domain is executing the initialization processing OpenBoot Running In the status in which the OpenBoot PROM of the logical domain has completed initialization or the operation is stopped by the ok prompt
+Host Stopped The logical domain is stopped Solaris booting In the status in which the Oracle Solaris of the logical domain is starting Solaris running In the status in which the Oracle Solaris of the logical domain is running Solaris halting In the status in which the Oracle Solaris of the logical domain is executing the shutdown processing Solaris suspended In the status in which the Oracle Solaris of the logical domain is suspended Solaris powering down In the status in which the Oracle Solaris of the logical domain is executing the power-off processing Solaris rebooting In the status in which the Oracle Solaris of the logical domain is being reset Solaris panicking In the status in which a panic is occurring in the Oracle Solaris of the logical domain Solaris debugging In the status in which the kmdb prompt of the logical domain is stopped In the status in which Kernel Debug is running OpenBoot initializing In the status in which the OpenBoot PROM of the logical domain is executing the initialization processing

-OpenBoot Primary Boot Loader In the status in which the Oracle Solaris of the logical domain is loading OpenBoot Running OS Boot In the status in which the Oracle Solaris of the logical domain is in transition OS Started.
-No state support In the status in which SUNW, soft-state-supported CIF has not been executed and SUNW, set-trap-table CIF is in execution OpenBoot Running Host Halted In the status in which the Oracle Solaris of the logical domain is executing init 0 OpenBoot Exited In the status in which the ok prompt of the logical domain is executing reset-all OpenBoot Host Received Break In the status in which the Oracle Solaris of the logical domain called enter service OpenBoot Failed In the status in which an error occurred in the initialization of the logical domain by OpenBoot PROM Unknown In the status in which the host name matching that of the logical domain specified by the option by the user is not found and unknown It includes the status in which add-spconfig has not been executed by Logical Domains (LDoms) Manager. - In the status in which no physical partition (PPAR) is defined pparadm, pparmgr, pparop Enables execution for PPARs for which you have access privilege.
+OpenBoot Running In the status in which the OpenBoot PROM of the logical domain has completed initialization or the operation is stopped by the ok prompt OpenBoot Primary Boot Loader In the status in which the Oracle Solaris of the logical domain is loading OpenBoot Running OS Boot In the status in which the Oracle Solaris of the logical domain is in transition OS Started.
+No state support In the status in which SUNW, soft-state-supported CIF has not been executed and SUNW, set-trap-table CIF is in execution OpenBoot Running Host Halted In the status in which the Oracle Solaris of the logical domain is executing init 0 OpenBoot Exited In the status in which the ok prompt of the logical domain is executing reset-all OpenBoot Host Received Break In the status in which the Oracle Solaris of the logical domain called enter service OpenBoot Failed In the status in which an error occurred in the initialization of the logical domain by OpenBoot PROM Unknown In the status in which the host name matching that of the logical domain specified by the option by the user is not found and unknown Includes the state when add-spconfig had not been executed by Logical Domains (LDoms) Manager and the case when add-spconfig had been executed by Logical Domains (LDoms) Manager while the logical domain was in the unbind state. - In the status in which no physical partition (PPAR) is defined pparadm, pparmgr, pparop Enables execution for PPARs for which you have access privilege.